khoasdyn/RabbitHole/rabbit-hole-prd.md

 ## User flows

-### Flow 1: First launch and topic selection
+### Flow 1: First launch and question selection

 ```
 App opens
   → Welcome screen with app branding and a single compelling line:
-    "What do you want to master?"
+    "What are you curious about?"
-  → Large, centered text input field with placeholder text:
-    e.g., "Stoicism, quantum physics, how bread is made..."
+  → A curated grid or list of proposed questions, each presented as
+    a tappable card.
+Questions span different subject areas to offer variety.
+    e.g., "Were the Stoics right that most of your problems are imaginary?"
+         "What happens to time when you fall into a black hole?"
+         "Why did jazz musicians start breaking all the rules in the 1940s?"
+         "Is eating local actually better for the planet?"
-  → User types their topic and taps "Dive In"
+  → User taps a question that catches their interest
   → Brief loading/transition animation
     (visually suggests the app is "building" their learning path)
   → Content feed appears, starting at Level 1: Newcomer
 ```

-There is no sign-up, no onboarding tutorial, no category browsing.
-The user goes from launch to content in under 10 seconds.
+There is no sign-up, no onboarding tutorial, no typing required.
+The user goes from launch to content in two taps.
 The first-time experience should feel immediate and exciting.
+The questions themselves should be compelling enough that users feel pulled to tap one.

 ### Flow 2: Content feed browsing

 ```
-User is on the content feed for their chosen topic
+User is on the content feed for their chosen question
   → Feed displays a vertical scroll of mixed content types
   → Each content card is visually distinct by type:
     - Video cards show a thumbnail with a play button